koji-hatano1/t2log-strip/README.md

 **t2log-strip** is an advanced brain masking utility that combines the robust extraction of `mri_synthstrip` with a specialized **Log-Normal Adaptive Thresholding** strategy.

 Developed as **The Hatano Method**, this approach is specifically designed to maximize brain surface protection, ensuring that delicate cortical boundaries are preserved while effectively removing non-brain tissue.

+## 📂 HCP Pipeline Integration & Directory Structure
+This tool is designed to be integrated into the **HCP Pipeline** (specifically after `PreFreeSurferPipeline.sh`).
+- **Compatibility**: Assumes the standard HCP directory structure.
+- **Integration**: When using the generated masks and brain-extracted images in subsequent pipeline stages (e.g., FreeSurfer or PostFreeSurfer), ensure you correctly point to these updated files in your script configurations.

 ## ⚙️ Configuration
 To use this script, edit the following lines in `t2log-strip.sh` to match your environment: